 M-End PE Side Effects

-Note: This page contains information about the side effects of brompheniramine / codeine / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name M-End PE.
+Note: This document contains side effect information about brompheniramine / codeine / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name M-End PE.

 For the Consumer

 WarningFor all patients taking this drug:

 - This drug has an opioid drug in it.
 Opioid drugs can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of this drug can lead to overdose and death.
 If you have questions, talk with your doctor.